 - The school will raise parents' awareness of internet safety in letters or other communications home, and in information via our website.
 This policy will also be shared with parents.
-Online safety will also be covered during parents' information evenings. - If parents have any queries or concerns in relation to online safety, these should be raised in the first instance with the headteacher, the DSL (or safeguarding team), or the member of the pastoral team with responsibility for the year group.
-These concerns will be dealt with in line with this policy and the Safeguarding and Child Protection Policy.

-• Concerns or queries about this policy can be raised with any member of staff or the headteacher.
+Online safety will also be covered during parents' information evenings.
+These presentations are published on our school website for parents to follow the embedded links. - If parents have any queries or concerns in relation to online safety, these should be raised in the first instance with the headteacher, the DSL (or safeguarding team), or the member of the pastoral team with responsibility for the year group.
+These concerns will be dealt with in line with this policy and the Safeguarding and Child Protection Policy. - Concerns or queries about this policy can be raised with any member of staff or the headteacher. - Parents are made aware that the school uses monitoring software SENSO and SMOOTHWALL. - Parents are informed about what their child is required to do online through curriculum information on our website.